balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 ## Introduction

-I built a simple visualization tool, the commutator plot, that I used to better understand commutativity in finite groups as I was in learning about group theory this semester.
+I built a simple visualization tool, the commutator plot, that I used to better understand commutativity in finite groups as I was learning about group theory this semester.
 By the end of this post, I aim to summarize a couple of concepts leading up to two theorems illustrated with this visualization.
-Namely, we'll touch on group action, orbits and stabilizers of an element, the permutation representation of groups, conjugation, conjugacy classes, centralizers and we'll derive the formula for the number of conjugacy classes.
-We will also look at why the probability that two randomly picked elements commute in a finite group is maximum 5/8 in non-abelian groups, which I find fascinating.
+Namely, we'll touch on group action, orbits and stabilizers of an element, the permutation representation of groups, conjugation, conjugacy classes, centralizers, and we'll derive the formula for the number of conjugacy classes.
+We will also look at why the probability that two randomly picked elements commute in a finite group is a maximum of 5/8 in non-abelian groups, which I find fascinating.

 Disclaimer: the function implementation and Mathematica syntax used is very naive, and blows up with larger groups.
-I am open for PRs, contributions, suggestions for improvements!
+I am open to PRs, contributions, suggestions for improvements!

+Please visit the [Github Discussion for this post](https://github.com/balopat/balopat.github.io/discussions/1) for comments!

 ## [background] Groups acting on sets